 Your Local Estate Attorney

-With offices in Greensburg and Delmont, PA, we're close to home and ready to help.
+With our office in Greensburg, we're close to home and ready to help.

 Every One Needs Estate Planning Documents

 In Pennsylvania, if a person passes away without a Will and has assets that are individually owned without a beneficiary designation, the State of Pennsylvania dictates how those assets will be distributed.

 This method of distribution is known as intestate succession.

 Additionally, when a person passes away without a Will, the Court is required, upon application, to appoint an administrator.
 The administrator would be the person in charge of gathering all assets and distributing them in accordance with the intestate succession laws.